rmax/omp-thread-count/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-OMP Thread Counter could always use more documentation, whether as part of the
+OpenMP Thread Count could always use more documentation, whether as part of the
-official OMP Thread Counter docs, in docstrings, or even on the web in blog posts,
+official OpenMP Thread Count docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback